 To produce the class presentation, students will research their chosen topic using outside sources.
 These sources may include reliable websites and other Internet resources in addition to empirical research articles, books, other articles, or other media.
 Students will collect information about their topic from these sources and produce a coherent written summary as their presentation.
 All sources of presented information should be explicitly referenced within the presentation and at the end, such that anyone who is interested can find your original sources.
 When websites are used, a link to the website should be provided.
-Complete citations should be given for books, articles, or other media, if used.
+Complete citations should be given for books, articles, or other media, including generative AI, if used.

-Although the class presentation and final paper are similar in some ways in content, the presentation formats are meant to be different.
+Although the class presentation and final paper are similar in some ways in content, the formats are meant to be different.
 In your class presentation, I encourage you to be creative and expressive about your topic.
 Argue and convey your points, convincing your audience why this topic is important!
-In contrast, the paper is meant to be a more thorough literature review of your topic, convincing me as the reader that you are an expert on the topic.
-The Final Paper, as noted above, should be 10 pages (not including title page and references).
+You can include media clips, personal connections (sparingly), and other items of interest.
+In contrast, the final paper is meant to be a more thorough literature review of your topic, convincing me as the reader that you are an expert on the topic.
+The Final Paper, as noted above, should be 10 pages (not including title page and references; no abstract needed).